-- (b) They would also enjoy moral rights to attribution, integrity (the right to object to distortion of the work) and publication (the right to decide when, where and in what for the work will be published or disclosed).
-Moral rights are considered by many to be particularly useful for TCEs. - (c) Economic rights would last for at least 50 years following the death of the author or last surviving author in cases of joint authorship.
-The precise duration of protection will depend on national law.
-Moral rights, on the other hand, might last indefinitely, again depending on national law. - (d) "Fixation" is not a requirement for protection under international copyright law (therefore, "unfixed" paintings and other visual art such as body-painting and sand carvings are in principle protectable under international principles).
-The "fixation" obstacle is only relevant in those (primarily common law) countries which have chosen to require fixation as a requirement at the national level.
-In addition, most TCEs which are vulnerable to exploitation are in fixed form (such as visual art, crafts), an exception perhaps being live performances of TCEs (for which see below under "Performances of TCEs"). - (e) Copyright protection is available for works made by more than one author, provided the authors are identifiable or in cases where a legal entity is the copyright owner of works. - (f) There are no formalities attached to copyright protection. - (g) The protection is internationally enforceable though the Berne Convention, 1971 and the TRIPS Agreement, 1994.
-As a result, TCEs protectable as copyright works are protected in foreign countries parties to these instruments on the basis of "national treatment." - 46.
-For recordings of TCEs protected as related rights ((d) above): - (a) The protection granted to sound recordings of traditional music (and other TCEs such as legends and proverbs) derives from the Rome Convention, 1961, the TRIPS Agreement, 1994 and the WPPT, 1996 addressing "related rights".
+- (e) Copyright protection is available for works made by more than one author, provided the authors are identifiable or in cases where a legal entity is the copyright owner of works. - (f) There are no formalities attached to copyright protection. - (g) The protection is internationally enforceable though the Berne Convention, 1971 and the TRIPS Agreement, 1994.
+As a result, TCEs protectable as copyright works are protected in foreign countries parties to these instruments on the basis of "national treatment." - 47.
+It should be noted that in many jurisdictions recordings of TCEs such as music are protected under "related rights" law.
+With respect to such works: - The protection granted to sound recordings of traditional music (and other TCEs such as legends and proverbs) derives from the Rome Convention, 1961, the TRIPS Agreement, 1994 and the WPPT, 1996 addressing "related rights".
 The protection vesting in a sound recording provides an indirect protection for the TCEs, and also promotes the preservation and promotion of the TCEs.
 TCEs which were once only transmitted by oral tradition, and therefore unprotected under those national laws that require fixation as a copyright requirement, may be indirectly protected through their fixation in a sound recording.
-The owners of rights in sound recordings are in effect the producers of the sound recordings, and they enjoy the exclusive rights of reproduction, distribution, rental and making available.
+The related rights owners of rights in sound recordings are in effect the producers of the sound recordings, and they enjoy the exclusive rights of reproduction, distribution, rental and making available.
 They may also enjoy, under Article 12 of the Rome Convention and Article 15 of the WPPT, 1996, an optional right of remuneration in the case of sound recordings published for commercial purposes for broadcasting or communication to the public.
 This equitable remuneration would be shared with the performers whose performances are recorded (see further below under "Performances of TCEs").
-According to an Agreed Statement concerning Article 15 of the WPPT, 1996, producers of sound recordings of

-TCEs not published for commercial gain may also, under national implementing laws, be granted such a right (as may the performers of the TCEs embodied in the recording, see further below).
+According to an Agreed Statement concerning Article 15 of the WPPT, 1996, producers of sound recordings of TCEs not published for commercial gain may also, under national implementing laws, be granted such a right (as may the performers of the TCEs embodied in the recording, see further below).
 This Agreed Statement was adopted specifically to take into account that TCEs are often exploited on a large scale by broadcasting and other forms of communication to the public on the basis of non-commercial recordings (such as ethnographic recordings).